sayajinpt/ETH-BSC_Collider/README.md

 If u set verbosity On it will print all random generated accounts insted of just the collisions. its better leave verbosity off.

-Program have option to let user define how many processors count want to use.
+Program have option to let user define how many processors count want to use.ALso a pause/resume function.

 ### if this code helped you in any way consider donation ###